trentbrew/blackmode/README.md

 # ⚫️ blackmode
-A collection of stylesheets for pure black themes across apps - to help avoid:
+A collection of stylesheets to enable AMOLED pure black theme on some apps

 ![lightmode](https://user-images.githubusercontent.com/32501733/173233135-fb314b68-4e8b-426e-8a2b-be55cb873d0a.gif)